 Conflict Management Resource Center

-Conflict Management Resource Center provides a space for students to talk freely and openly about their needs, interests, opinions, and point of view while addressing mutual concerns.
-Conflict arises in many settings and can negatively impact relationships, friendships and opportunities.
-When you request assistance, you can expect to be connected with a trained intern who will talk with you about your unique situation and talk through options for positively addressing the conflict.
+The Conflict Management Resource Center (CMRC) provides a space for students to talk freely and openly about their needs, interests, opinions, and point of view while addressing mutual concerns.